Pearse Street: History

 The street is named after the Irish revolutionaries, Patrick Pearse and his brother William.
 It first appears as Moss Lane, then Channel Row.
 It was constructed to connect the city centre to the Grand Canal Dock, primarily for commercial traffic.
+It was named Great Brunswick Street for the House of Brunswick, holders of the British and Irish crown from 1714 to 1901.

 The Dublin Oil Gas Company was established in 1824 with its main premises on Great Brunswick Street.
 This eventually became the Academy Cinema.
 The Brunswick and Shamrock Pneumatic Cycle Factory was at No. 2.
 The Lyceum Theatre planned to build a new building on Great Brunswick Street at its junction with Tara Street.
 Plans were submitted in 1884 for a 2,500-capacity venue, but this was later abandoned.

+The 1936 Pearse Street fire at number 164, then the Exide Batteries factory, killed three Dublin firefighters.
+A plaque marks the site of the building.

 Properties

 The western end of Pearse Street meets College Street near Townsend Street.
-Here, on the northern side, there is a Garda station, designed by Andrew Robinson in the Scottish Baronial style and featuring "keystone cops" in the form of carved heads of policemen as corbels.
+Here, on the northern side, there is a Garda station, faced with Leinster granite from Ballybrew and designed by Andrew Robinson in the Scottish Baronial style and featuring "keystone cops" in the form of carved heads of policemen as corbels.
 It opened in 1912.
 This is followed by the old headquarters of the Dublin Fire Brigade at the Central Fire Station, which opened on 13 December 1907.
 The building was designed by C. J. McCarthy in an Italian-Romanesque style in red brick and cost £21,840.
 The premises closed in 1988, and was later converted into apartments and a hotel.
 Office buildings are on the southern side of the street, followed by Trinity College.
 The offices of the Department of Social Protection are on the site of the Queen's Theatre, Dublin.
 Another building of note is O'Neill's Pub, at No. 37, which dates from the 1850s and was still in the same ownership as of the 2000s.

 St. Mark's church was constructed in 1729 in a classical style.
 It was purchased by Trinity College in 1971 and used as an additional library premise.
-It was sold to the Assemblies of God in 1987 and was renovated in the early 21st century as part of a Foras Áiseanna Saothair-backed youth training scheme.
+It was sold to the Assemblies of God in 1987 and was renovated in the early 21st century as part of a FÁS-backed youth training scheme.
+It is the oldest building on the street.

-The DART crosses Pearse street beside St. Mark's, and east of that is the former Antient Concert Rooms where W. B. Yeats’ play The Countess Cathleen was first performed on 8 May 1899 and James Joyce won an award for singing at the Feis Ceoil 16 May 1904.
+The DART crosses Pearse street beside St. Mark's, and east of that is the former Antient Concert Rooms where W. B. Yeats's play The Countess Cathleen was first performed on 8 May 1899 and James Joyce won an award for singing at the Feis Ceoil 16 May 1904.
 No. 43 is the former Erasmus Smith Commercial and Civil Service School, a bank and pub bracket the junction with Lombard Street, with Trinity College and the railway station and Goldsmith Hall opposite each other on Westland Row.